TonnyTonnYy/skorbord/README.md

 - RWD design aimed only at horizontal orientation
 - Vanilla JS helpers
 - basic backend (mongoDB + expressJS)
+- puropsely weak security ( I had a tight deadline and was not afraid of an attack)

 # Summary